Eastern Youth

-Eastern Youth is a Japanese punk rock trio formed in 1989 in Hokkaidō.
+Eastern Youth is a Japanese punk rock trio formed in 1986 in Hokkaidō.
 Their sound blends many different styles, and is especially complex for a three-piece band.
 Their lyrics express the helplessness of Japanese youths.
 Their influences include Fugazi, Jawbreaker, Jets to Brazil, Stiff Little Fingers and Discharge.

 Career

-Eastern Youth was formed as Scanners in 1989 by childhood friends Hisashi Yoshino and Atsuya Tamori in Sapporo, Hokkaidō.
-From 1989 to 1993 they were the top oi!/skinhead act in Japan.
-The released 3 albums, 1 single and were on several compilation albums.
-The band changed the name from EASTERN YOUTH to eastern youth, and shed the skinhead image of their past.
+Eastern Youth was formed as Scanners in 1986 by childhood friends Hisashi Yoshino and Atsuya Tamori in Sapporo, Hokkaidō.
+From 1989 to 1993 they were the top Oi!/skinhead act in Japan.
+They released 3 albums, 1 single, and were on several compilation albums.
+The band changed their name from EASTERN YOUTH to Eastern youth, and shed the skinhead image of their past.
 The band moved to Tokyo in 1990.
-In 1995, they put out their first release on their own record label, 坂本商店: (Sakamoto-Shoten) 口笛、夜更けに響 Kuchibue Yofuke-ni-Hibiku ("A Whistle Rings Late At Night").
+In 1995, they put out their first release on their record label, 坂本商店: (Sakamoto-Shoten) 口笛、夜更けに響 Kuchibue Yofuke-ni-Hibiku ("A Whistle Rings Late At Night").
 Within the next 5 years, Eastern Youth became legendary to the Japanese indie rock scene and in 2000 they played in the United States for the first time, with At The Drive-In, largely broadening their popularity.
-They continued to tour America with Jimmy Eat World in 2001, and Saddle Creek band Cursive in 2006, with whom Eastern Youth split sides on 2003's 8 Teeth to Eat You EP.
+They continued to tour America with Jimmy Eat World in 2001, and Saddle Creek band Cursive in 2006, with whom Eastern Youth split sides on 2002's 8 Teeth to Eat You EP.

-During the "Bottom of the world"-Tour 2015 Tomokazu Ninomiya announces that he will be leaving the band.
+During the "Bottom of the World"-Tour 2015 Tomokazu Ninomiya announced that he would be leaving the band.
 He was replaced by Muraoka Yuka.